-We believe we have sufficient capital to maintain as a going concern due to the recent capital raise on February 14, 2024 (discussed further within Note 20).
-We believe we have sufficient cash and marketable securities to operate our business plan into 2025.
 We intend to maintain and attempt to grow our existing contract manufacturing business.
-We also plan to continue building and developing our catalog of consumer products for sale to branding partners and to use our in-house capabilities to create and test market additional branded products.
+We also plan to continue building and developing our catalogue of consumer products for sale to branding partners and to use our in-house capabilities to create and test market additional branded products.
 These products will be target marketed and sold online through social media, television and online marketplaces.
 Furthermore, the Company plans to develop its own proprietary medical devices and explore drug delivery programs for its technology.
 Additionally, the Company continues to evaluate strategic initiatives (e.g., acquisitions) and additional capital raises through debt or equity may be necessary to achieve these objectives.